innerlee/fundamentals.ai/life.md

 ---
-layout: page
+layout: life
-title: Fundamentals - About Life
+title: Fundamentals - Life
 description: Life is sailing a boat on an ocean.
 sitemap:
     priority: 0.7